Capitalism in terminal decline: the compelling empirical data trends (short summary)

 ➤ Fossil fuels and energy are becoming too expensive to produce profitably — meaning we are not producing enough energy to reproduce the energy capital accumulation depends on.

 ➤ To offset falling profitability by economising production, capital accumulation is increasingly dependent on mergers between and central planning within private enterprise.
-(Private enterprise central planning includes: centralised databases; elimated internal markets (no interdepartment competition); budgets and forecasts; etc.)
+(Private enterprise central planning includes: centralised databases; elimated internal markets (no interdepartment competition); digital stock tracking with real-time feedback (auto-planning); etc.)

-A ‘final merger’ — necessitating a public monopoly since no exchange of ownership would exist — with central planning of the economy as a whole and social accumulation replacing capital accumulation is consequently becoming an economic necessity for the first time.
+A ‘final merger’ — necessitating a public-owned economy since no exchange of ownership is necessary in a total monopoly — with central planning of the economy as a whole and social accumulation replacing capital accumulation is consequently becoming an economic necessity for the first time.

-➤ Like any other commodity, the value of the US dollar, the world’s dominant reserve currency since the end of WWII, has tended to decline as absolute productivity has risen, at an accelerating rate.
+➤ Like any other commodity, the value of the US dollar — the world’s dominant reserve currency since the end of WWII — has tended to decline as absolute productivity has risen, losing close to 100% of its purchasing power in the past century.

 With money becoming obsolete, it must be replaced by a (digital, non-transferable) voucher system, pegged to labour time.

-With the increasing speed, inexpensiveness and decentralisation of production (as with smartphones and laptops, for example) increasingly enabling abundant material wealth for all (with everyone owning their own increasingly capable 3D printers and precision fermentation labs, etc.) ‘lower communism’ will then evolve into ‘higher communism; with vouchers becoming obsolete and the initially relatively hierarchical centrality of the socialist governing structure decentralising as previously poor peripheral regions and zones become increasingly prosperous.
+With the increasing speed, inexpensiveness and decentralisation of production (as with smartphones and laptops, for example) increasingly enabling abundant material wealth for all (with everyone owning their own increasingly capable 3D printers, humanoid robots and precision fermentation labs, etc.) ‘lower communism’ will then evolve into ‘higher communism’; with the voucher system becoming obsolete any initially relatively hierarchical centrality of the socialist governing structure increasingly decentralising (especially as the counter-revolution fades) as previously poor peripheral regions and zones become increasingly prosperous.

 See the full in-depth analysis